ShirazEXE/Crypto_Microstructure_JEPA/README.md

 ## 🧠 Model Overview

-The model is built using PyTorch and implements a Long Short-Term Memory (LSTM) architecture to predict short-term price movements based on historical market features like:
+The model is built using PyTorch and implements a Long Short-Term Memory (JEPA) architecture to predict short-term price movements based on historical market features like:

 * Price changes
 * Order book deltas